[18]. In both spiritual supremacy and temporal leadership.

 “Satan comes to one of you and says, ‘Who created such-and-such?’ until he says, ‘Who created your Lord?’
 If he reaches that stage, one should seek refuge with Allāh and give up such thoughts.”

-Similarly, others have doubted Allāh’s power to overcome natural obstacles, such as in the story of Ezra (ʿUzayr).
-When he wondered how Allāh could bring life to a ruined city, Allāh caused him to die for a hundred years and then resurrected him, showing him His absolute power.
-(See Qur’an 2:259)
+Similarly, others have marveled at Allāh’s power to overcome what seems impossible, such as in the story of ʿUzayr (Ezra).
+When he wondered how Allāh could bring life to a ruined city, Allāh caused him to die for a hundred years and then resurrected him — showing him His absolute power and control over all things.

 Whenever human reasoning overshadows trust in Allāh, sinful doubt arises.